 If you work in hardware procurement, you probably remember the morning of March 17 clearly.
-That’s when Murata — the company responsible for roughly one in three MLCCs shipped worldwide — told customers their prices were going up.
-Not by a little.
-By 15 to 35 percent, effective April 1.
+According to industry reports first carried by Tencent News and Eastmoney that day, Murata — the company responsible for roughly one in three MLCCs shipped worldwide — sent a price-increase letter to customers.
+Not a small adjustment.
+Hikes of 15 to 35 percent on AI-server, automotive-grade and RF MLCCs, effective April 1.
+The shift is consistent with Murata’s own capital plan disclosures, which already telegraphed multi-year capacity tightness for high-CV products.

 The natural reaction was: we’ve seen this before.
 MLCCs had a shortage in 2017–2018, prices spiked, then normalized.
 Cyclical.
 Wait it out.